Fousheé: 2020–present: Solo career and collaborations

 Fousheé signed to RCA Records in June 2020.
 She also had the video for her track "By One" premiered by Essence in October of the same year.

 She was named Billboard's R&B/hip-hop rookie for the month of March 2021.
-Her RCA debut EP, time machine, was released on June 4, 2021, by Trackmasters Entertainment/RCA Records.
-She was also named Apple's Up Next Artist for that same month and was the cover feature of Wonderland Magazine's Summer 2021 issue.
+Her RCA debut EP, Time Machine, was released on June 4, 2021, under Trackmasters Entertainment.
+She was also named Apple's "Up Next Artist" for that same month and was the cover feature of Wonderland Magazine's Summer 2021 issue.

+In 2021, Fousheé collaborated with French rappers Laylow and Nekfeu on the song "Spécial" on Laylow's album "L'étrange histoire de Mr. Anderson".

 It was around the same time that she started collaborating with mainstream artists including Lil Wayne and Vince Staples.
 In August, she performed the song "Take Me Home" on The Tonight Show Starring Jimmy Fallon with the latter.
 In the fall, she toured with James Blake at venues including the Chicago Theatre and Radio City Music Hall.
-The track "Clap for Him" from time machine also featured Lil Yachty; he appeared in the track's music video as well.
+The track "Clap for Him" from Time Machine also featured Lil Yachty; he appeared in the track's music video as well.

 In 2022, she collaborated with Steve Lacy and not only co-wrote but contributed background vocals for the songs "Sunshine" and "Bad Habit," both of which were lead singles for his second studio album Gemini Rights.
 "Bad Habit" made it to the number one spot on the Billboard Hot 100, becoming both of the artists' first number one entry on the chart.
 She also appeared on Ravyn Lenae's debut album Hypnos the same year.
 In the leadup to her debut album, she appeared in a feature article by Flaunt in which she was pictured in Prada, Loewe, Louis Vuitton, and Dolce & Gabbana.
 Her debut album Softcore was released on November 17, 2022.

+In January 2023, Fousheé was featured on Lil Yachty's Let's Start Here tracks, "Pretty" and "The Alchemist".

+In September 8, 2023, American rapper and singer Teezo Touchdown, released his debut album How Do You Sleep at Night? with a featuring from Fousheé on the track, "Sweet".